-A minor in Coaching can complement a spectrum of degree programs, training you to lead a team with precision, technique, skill, and attentiveness.
+A minor in coaching can complement a spectrum of degree programs.
+At Cornerstone University, the training you receive will prepare you to be a Christ-centered leader who can coach a team with precision, technique, skill and attentiveness.
 Applying lessons and models from your experiences as an athlete, you'll accumulate field hours for your practicum under the direction of an area head coach.

 - School: Traditional Undergrad Academics